 Soon thereafter, regular operations resumed, with Farragut sailing in company with the Battle Fleet from San Diego on 1 February 1926 to take part in Fleet Problem VI, a joint Army-Navy minor problem that involved strategic and tactical exercises in the vicinity of the Panama Canal Zone eastward toward Puerto Rico.
 Farragut reached Balboa on 15 February, and maneuvered at sea with the fleet off Culebra Island (15–20 March).
 She returned to San Diego on 1 April.

-The ship sailed for a cruise up the west coast on 14 June 1926.
+The ship steamed for a cruise up the west coast on 14 June 1926.
 Cmdr.
 Roscoe C. MacFall broke his flag in Farragut in command of DesDiv 31, DesRon 11.
 Farragut rendezvoused with the Battle Fleet, and reached Bremerton on 20 June.
 She took part in additional maneuvers with the Battle Fleet and returned to San Diego (2 August–1 September).

 Farragut departed San Diego to participate in Fleet Problem VII on 27 February 1927.
 The problem called for the Blue Fleet, which comprised the Battle Fleet less submarine divisions, Train Squadron 2, and submarines operating from Coco Solo, to escort a large and slow overseas convoy, and then to establish a base.
 The Black Fleet, which consisted of the Scouting Fleet, Train Squadron 1, and the Control Force less the submarines at Coco Solo, opposed these operations.
 Farragut reached Balboa on 3 March, and passed through the Panama Canal and lay-to at Colón (4–9 March).